 The 2021 Drivers of Health Survey of 49 health plan leaders and 251 health system leaders revealed the following insights into areas in which health care organization leaders can impact DOH to achieve greater health equity:

-• Growth in value-based care is leading more health systems to invest in DOH than four years ago: In 2017, 20% of health system leaders said that value-based models or initiatives that emphasize the integration of DOH into health care would lead them to increase their organization’s investments in this area.
+• Growth in value-based care is leading more health systems to invest in DOH than four years ago: In 2017, 20% of health system leaders said that value-based models or initiatives that emphasise the integration of DOH into health care would lead them to increase their organisation’s investments in this area.
 By 2021, this increased to 58% of health system leaders.

 Most of the survey respondents agree that improving health outcomes is a top goal underlying their DOH strategy (90% of health plan leaders, 74% of health system leaders).

-Health care organizations and their leaders looking to impact their patients and members, community, and employee populations’ DOH should implement well-defined DOH strategies now.
+Health care organisations and their leaders looking to impact their patients and members, community, and employee populations’ DOH should implement well-defined DOH strategies now.
 Leaders should consider:

 • Creating accountability and governance for DOH initiatives